Weetangera

 The level of general health in Weetangera is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Weetangera shows superior health outcomes with low prevalence rates for common conditions across all age groups.
-Private health cover stands at approximately 68% of its total population (1936 people), higher than the ACT average of 57.1% and national average of 55.3%.
-Arthritis and mental health issues are most prevalent, affecting 8.7% and 7.4% respectively, while 69.8% report no medical ailments, compared to 68.1% in ACT.
+Weetangera shows notably good health outcomes, with low prevalence rates for common conditions across both younger and older age groups.
+Private health cover is exceptionally high here, at approximately 68% of the total population (1,936 people), compared to 57.1% in Australian Capital Territory and a national average of 55.3%.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 8.7 and 7.4% of residents respectively, while 69.8% report no medical ailments, slightly higher than the ACT's 68.1%.

 Frequently Asked Questions - Health